Children's Vision Problems: Q&A

 Depth perception, or stereopsis, is the ability of the eyes to see in 3-D. In other words, each eye looks at an object from a little different viewing angle.
 The brain takes the two images, one from each eye, and puts them together, allowing you to see in more than one dimension.
 People with only one eye, or people with eyes that don't work together, don't have depth perception.

-Q: I have an 11-year-old son who is myopic.
-His doctor suggested that he be fitted for hard contact lenses and reading glasses.
-She also suggested that he wear bifocals.
+Q: I have an 11-year-old son who is nearsighted.
+His doctor suggested that he be fitted with gas permeable contact lenses and reading glasses.
+She also suggested that he wear bifocals when he's not wearing the contacts.
+Is this a good idea? — M.H., California

-A: I totally agree with using rigid gas permeable (GP) lenses to control myopia (nearsightedness).
-Research shows that, in many cases, fitting myopic youngsters with GP lenses may slow the progression of their nearsightedness.
+A: I totally agree with using rigid gas permeable (GP) lenses to slow the progression of nearsightedness in children (myopia control).
+And research shows it's effective.

-There's also a special fitting technique with gas permeable contact lenses called Corneal Refractive Therapy (CRT) that can even reverse certain amounts of childhood myopia.
+There's also a special fitting technique with gas permeable contact lenses called orthokeratology that can even reverse certain amounts of childhood myopia.
+Studies also have shown that bifocals and/or reading glasses can help slow down myopic progression.

 A: A convergence insufficiency is a condition whereby a person cannot turn their eyes in properly and with comfort, leading to eye strain, fatigue, poor reading skills, poor reading comprehension, double vision, etc. This is worse after reading a while or when tired.